kylec725/rtouch/README.md

 git clone https://github.com/kylec725/rtouch.git
 ```

+1.
-Set your `GOPATH` environment variable and add `$GOPATH/bin` to your system path.
+- Set your `GOPATH` environment variable and add `$GOPATH/bin` to your system path.

-Go into the `rtouch` directory and run:
+- Go into the `rtouch` directory and run:
 ```
 go install
 ```

----
+2.

-Alternatively run:
+- Alternatively run:
 ```
 go build
 ```
-and place the `rtouch` into a directory already within your system path.
+- Then place the `rtouch` executable into a directory already within your system path.

 ## Usage
 ```